abimur-123/Canvass_codingchallenge/README.md

 ### Assumptions

 1. For few turbines there are readings beyond today's date.
 For the interest of this analysis, I am going to assume these are valid readings
-2. Dealing with NAs in the dataset - Mean value imputation?
+2. Dealing with NAs in the dataset - removing NAs.
 3. Date range isn't continuous.
 Should I assume that the unit does not fail in that period, or, should I be ignoring the gap in the range of days? (right censored data)
 4. If the window length of 40 isn't satisfied, padding with 0s.
 This assumes that there isn't going to be a failure. `Check if padding with another number such as -1 helps with predictions.`